+The classification algorithms as well as some of the bucketing methods (clustering and KNN), require one to specify a number of parameters.
 In order to achieve good performance with each of the techniques, we optimize the hyperparameters using the Tree-structured Parzen Estimator (TPE) algorithm~\cite{bergstra2011algorithms}, separately for each combination of a dataset, a bucketing method, and a sequence encoding method.
 For each combination of parameter values (i.e., a configuration) we performed 3-fold cross validation within the whole set of prefix traces $L^*$ extracted from the training set, and we selected the configuration that led to the highest mean AUC calculated across the three folds.
 In the case of the prefix length based bucketing method, an optimal configuration was chosen for each prefix length separately (i.e., for each combination of a dataset, a bucketing method, an encoding approach and a prefix length).
 Table~\ref{table:hyperparameters} presents the bounds and the sampling distributions for each of the parameters, given as input to the optimizer.
 In the case of RF and XGBoost, we found via exploratory testing that the results are almost unaffected by the \emph{number of estimators (i.e., trees)} trained per model.
 Therefore, we use a fixed value of $n\_estimators = 500$ throughout the experiments.

 Both k-means and KNN require us to map each trace prefix into a feature vector in order to compute the Euclidean distance between pairs of prefixes.
 To this end, we applied the aggregation encoding approach, meaning that we map each trace to a vector that tells us how many times each possible activity appears in the trace.
 In order to keep consistent with the original methods, we decided to use only the control flow information for the clustering and the determining of the nearest neighbors.